Bat Removal Dunedin

 Bat Exclusion

-The best method of bat removal is to close off the entry point they are using to get into your house.
-This is called exclusion.
-This is accomplished by sealing any holes or openings larger than one inch.
-The most common entry points for bats include attics, chimneys, and roofs.
+The best way of removing bats from your home is to seal off all possible entrances.
+This process is called exclusion.
+It is done by sealing all holes or openings that are bigger than an inch.
+Attics, chimneys, roofs are the most common entry points to bats.
 You can allow bats to exit your home but not return.
 Once gone, you must seal all potential entrance points permanently to prevent other animals from entering your home.

 Removing Bats in the Attic